updated on January 17 2025

 However, I placed the transducer in the wrong spot on my transom, which resulted in lots of "noise" and cavitation readings appearing on my sonar whenever I cruised at a high rate of speed.

-I should of spent $100 to get the job done properly by a marine mechanic who has installed hundreds and hundreds of sonars on all sorts of different hulls.
+The lesson I learned was that I should've spent the money to get the job done properly by a marine mechanic who has installed hundreds and hundreds of sonars on all sorts of different hulls.
 Placing the transducer in the optimal spot on your transom is incredibly important if you want clear readings.

 The first thing I do with my sonar when starting a fishing trip is make sure my sensitivity is set to 9.
-Sensitivity of 9 lets me cruise at a high rate of speed and still receive good marks.
+Sensitivity of 9 on my unit lets me cruise at a high rate of speed and still receive good marks.

-Takeaway - Choose a sensitivity setting that gives you clear and easy to see marks, and choose a view that gives you the most detailed look of what's most important to see beneath your boat.
+Adjusting the sonar view in this fashion helps me focus on the most important depth zone, and see markings that I might otherwise not notice.
+The takeaway is to choose a view that gives you the most detailed look of what's most important to see beneath your boat.

 Marking Fish When Cruising